galaxyproject/itcr/docs/gcsfuse/README.md

 This document will illustrate:

-a) how to configure gcsfuse within your docker container
+* How to configure gcsfuse within your docker container

 It will not cover:

 * How to create GCE VMs or buckets

 ## setup